Pistachihen/pistachi.github.io/about.md

 comments: false
 ---

-Howdy, I'm student of chemical engineering from , living in Jogjakarta.
+Howdy, I'm student of chemical engineering from São Paulo, Brazil, living in Jogjakarta.
 This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.  [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

 If you have a question about him or else, just send a letter to him.